"Make your wheelchair the reason you’re fit – not the excuse"

 Using a wheelchair doesn’t mean you can’t be active.
 Depending on your disability or illness, it’s possible to stretch and keep certain muscles strong, and it’s important that you do this daily.

 Many charities and gyms have classes and professionals to assist people in wheelchairs to be the healthiest and fittest they can be.
-You can use the wheelchair you borrow from the Red Cross to be part of them.
+You can use the one you borrow from Red Cross wheelchair hire to be part of them.

 What’s important is that no matter who you are or what your disability is, health is wealth – and I don’t mean financially.